-The UEFI System Partition (ESP; sometimes EFISYS) is a required system partition that holds the system boot managers on UEFI compatible computers.
-You’ll find a small ESP partition on all modern computers.
+You’ll find a small UEFI System Partition (ESP; sometimes EFISYS) partition on all modern computers.
+The ESP partition is a required system partition that holds the system boot managers on UEFI compatible computers.
 However, when you’re installing one or more operating systems yourself — how big should you make the UEFI partition?

 In this article I’ll first look at the default suggested partition sizes suggested in some operating system installers and why, and then suggest a definitive recommendation for ESP sizing.